Testsigma Agentic Test Automation Tool

 Expected Result: The user receives instructions to reset the password via the recovery email.

-Gmail Sign-Up Test Cases
+Gmail Sign-up Test Cases

 Let’s look at the common test cases for the Gmail sign-up functionality.
 All of these will have their own test steps and expected results: